Brazil–United States relations during the João Goulart government: Late 1962 to 1963

 After the anticipated plebiscite, a commission led by William Henry Draper Jr. visited Brazil.
 It produced a report proposing to cut all aid, leading to the country's economic deterioration, followed by Goulart's turn to the left, and ultimately his overthrow by the military.
 This document was controversial, highlighting the lack of consensus in Washington on how to deal with Brazil.
 Lincoln Gordon was against the proposal.
 The debate continued and in mid-November Dean Rusk informed Gordon of the State Department's conclusions: there would be no major assistance to cover the Brazilian balance of payments deficit, but there would be minor support as long as Goulart made concessions.
 The latter, in turn, intended to implement the Triennial Plan, projected from September to December.
 To balance high growth, low inflation and compliance with international obligations, the Plan would need American economic aid.

 At this point there was dissatisfaction in the Brazilian government with Kennedy's assistance policy.
 On November 19, 1962, in a meeting with Gordon, Jango insisted on the need for American support to accomplish the Triennial Plan and, according to Gordon, threatened a break with the US: he could default on the debt, ration gasoline and wheat, increase the socialization of the economy, accept Soviet loans and publicly denounce the Americans, the IMF and the Alliance for Progress.
 This maneuver was possibly inspired by Vargas, who in 1940, during World War II, threatened to align Brazil with the Axis.
 He thus managed to pressure the Americans into granting a large amount of Lend-Lease financial support.
 However, the situation was different.
-The balance of power between the USA and the USSR was in favor of the Americans in 1962, different from the proportion against the Germans in 1940.
+The balance of power between the US and the USSR was in favor of the Americans in 1962, different from the proportion against the Germans in 1940.
 Vargas had room to maneuver internally, while Goulart could be overthrown by pro-American military if he actually followed a pro-Soviet line.
 In the hypothesis of a rupture with the U.S., be it only financial or also commercial, Brazil would be left with a huge external deficit, even if it received help from the Soviet bloc.
 Washington, realizing it had a strategic advantage, hardened its positions.